Kidney Cancer Diagnosis & Treatment in Topeka and Emporia, KS

 What is Diagnostic Testing for Kidney Cancer?

 First, Dr. Rupp will conduct a physical exam and discuss with the patient’s medical history and current symptoms with them directly.
 If Dr. Rupp feels that further testing is warranted, they will most likely refer the patient to a radiologist to complete a CT scan, PET scan, MRI, or ultrasound.
 Other exams can also include a biopsy and blood test among a few others.
 Make sure you discuss your diagnostic options and preferences with Dr. Rupp.

 CT and MRI exams are typically used to detect the staging of the cancer if it exists.
 There are 4 primary staging groups of kidney cancer in addition to more specific subcategories that detail how the cancer developed and possibly spread to other areas of the body.

-Treatment for Kidney Cancer in Topeka, KS
+What is the Treatment for Kidney Cancer in Topeka, KS?

 For a majority of patients who are diagnosed with kidney cancer, robotic surgery will be the procedure of choice.
 Specifically, the da Vinci Nephrectomy procedure is very effective in removing cancerous tissue while inflicting minimal side effects on the patient themselves.
 Each case is very unique, so patients will need to consult with Dr. Rupp about all available treatment options and which method will be best for them specifically.

 Request a Consultation for Kidney Cancer Treatment in Topeka and Emporia, KS